fxswiatowicz/cogs298-project/README.md

 ### Code

-This description glosses over a key part of the MDP structure: how  states, actions, and rewards interact with eachother.
-As previously mentioned, the goal of RL is to maximize the return, the total reward earned.
 #### Notes (to be deleted)
-must include a few things: discount factor (explain why), state transition probability, reward function -- how they interact with eachother?
-Reward function R(s,a) based on the state and the action taken, can either return -1,0,or 1 Discount factor gamma - between 0 and 1 -- explain why we need to discount Probability of state transition

 How we get highest reward: optimize the policy -- PI How to we do that?
 Policy gradients